Have you thought about your 2021 resolutions yet?

 There are even some resolutions that feel too difficult because you don’t know where to start.
 When you break your resolution down into smaller steps, it will feel more manageable.

-For example, if your resolution is to start a blog in 2020, your monthly resolutions may look like this:
+For example, if your resolution is to start a blog, your monthly resolutions may look like this:

 - January – Think of a blog idea and a name.